Keep updated with phanganist.com by following our Facebook page.

 When you're an ex-pat, things get even more complicated because the DBD may need to check your source of funds and the financial status of your Thai partners.

-Hire a lawyer to assist you if you are unable to do so on your own.
-This is what most foreigners do on Koh Phangan unless they are married to a Thai who can help or have close relationships to others.
+Hire a lawyer to assist you if you cannot do so alone.
+Most foreigners do this on Koh Phangan unless they are married to a Thai who can help or have close relationships with others.

 You may need to register for VAT and obtain licenses for your line of business after registering your company.

-To escape fines or other issues down the road, double-check with your lawyer.
+Double-check with your lawyer to escape fines or other issues down the road.

 An accounting company may also be used.
-They make sure you have all of the required documentation and apply on your behalf.
+They ensure you have all the required documentation and apply on your behalf.

-Photocopies of your bank account and a map of your company's position may be requested by companies.
+Companies may request photos of your bank account and a map of your company's position.
 After that, you must wait for these licenses.

 Wait times vary by province, area, and license, so do your research ahead of time because Thai bureaucracy alters processing times.

 Each of these licenses will cost you between 600 and 2,000 baht.
-Such permits, such as liquor and music licenses, must be renewed every year.
+Such permits, such as liquor and music licenses, must be renewed annually.

-The most critical license for a restaurant owner is the music license, which most people overlook.
-If you don't have one, the so-called music police will fine you.
+The most necessary license for a restaurant owner is the music license, which most people overlook.
+The so-called music police will fine you if you don't have one.

-This license is primarily intended to ensure that local and foreign musicians are compensated for the music you perform in your establishment.
-You'll need a certificate if you're going to play other people's songs.
-The music police will not threaten or extort you if you have a warrant.
+This license is primarily intended to ensure that local and foreign musicians are compensated for the music they perform in your establishment.
+You'll need a certificate if you play other people's songs.
+The music police will not threaten or extort you without a warrant.

-When it comes to office or workspace, things can be a little different on Koh Phangan to the rest of Thailand.
-The island doesn’t have serviced offices as such and the premises for offices are more like shops.
+Regarding office or workspace, things can be slightly different on Koh Phangan to the rest of Thailand.
+The island doesn’t have serviced offices, and the offices' premises are more like shops.